tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 Recommended post-quantum algorithms include:

-* SLH-DSA (Stateless Hash-Based Digital Signature Algorithm): SLH-DSA does not introduce any new hardness assumptions beyond those inherent to its underlying hash functions.
-It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
-While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
-This ensures the ongoing security of systems and protocols that use SLH-DSA for digital signatures.
-Given that the first vulnerabilities in PQC algorithms are more likely to arise from implementation flaws rather than fundamental mathematical weaknesses, SLH-DSA is still susceptible to attacks if not properly implemented.

 * HSS-LMS (Hierarchical Signature System - Leighton-Micali Signature): A hash-based signature scheme, providing long-term security and efficient key management for firmware authentication (see {{REC-SHS}}).